Wiznet/RP2040-HAT-C/examples/mqtt/publish/README.md

 ## Step 3: Setup MQTT Publish Example

-To test the MQTT publish example, minor settings shall be done in code.
+To test the MQTT Publish example, minor settings shall be done in code.

 1. Setup SPI port and pin.